diegoddp/wordpress-deployment-pipeline/README.md

 **Deploy to UAT**

-This stage deploys the built artifact to the UAT environment and resets the database.
+This stage deploys the built artifact to the UAT environment resets the old database deploy a new database.
 ````
 - stage: DeployToUAT
   displayName: 'Deploy to UAT'